Convincing Stakeholders: 3 Ways to Add Persuasive Power to Your Data Visualizations

 “The importance of data visualization in digital analytics can’t be understated.
 Visualization helps us to identify, prioritize and communicate actionable insights.
 By making the complex and technical seem simple and accessible, good data visualization empowers decision makers around the business.” – Molly Evans, Digital Analytics and Optimization Manager at Plusnet

-2. Weave a compelling tale
+2. Complement visualizations with a compelling story

 Great stories move us.
 They light up a topic and inspire change.
 In much the same way, the narrative that accompanies your data visualization must be clear and compelling.

 For your best chance at securing support from stakeholders, your story needs to be attention-grabbing, timely and backed by facts.

 Data visualization on its own, while packed with useful information, won’t be helpful if it isn’t easy to decipher.
 Similarly, a powerful narrative based only on historical knowledge or intuition isn’t going to hold water with the executive team.
 It’s only when the two are combined that great things happen.

 However, this isn’t to say that self-directed explorations of data visualizations don’t have merit.
 When a visualization is interactive and easy to navigate, it can be valuable to let stakeholders explore data at their own pace.
 One example of this sort of data is in Decibel’s industry-leading journey-mapping and management tool “Journeys”.

 Journeys, put simply, is a visualization of all the pathways that your customers take through your website and app and the quality of the experience associated with each – measured using Decibel’s Digital experience Score (DXS®).